watsona4/scipy2016/SciPy2016TripReport.md

 > override or replace portions of the Fortran source code with Python,
 > to enable rapid development of new algorithms and methods.

-- Compared writing "Hello, world!" in Python, F77, C, nd Cython
+- Compared writing "Hello, world!" in Python, F77, C, and Cython
 - Showed how they can all call each other
 - Motivation was to have students write new code in Python, and embedding that code in the legacy Fortran code